Key Takeaways

 If you’re just beginning to research how machine learning might help you move forward in your career — perhaps a new career path, a better job, or skills and context to help you perform better in your current position — you might still be confused about what exactly machine learning is.

 The most widely used subdiscipline of artificial intelligence, machine learning centers around algorithms that enable computers to learn over time to complete complex tasks and data analysis.
-As Stuart Russell and Peter Norvig describe the process in Artificial Intelligence: A Modern Approach, the standard textbook for beginning AI and ML students; “a computer observes some data, builds a model based on the data, and uses the model as both a hypothesis about the world and a piece of software that can solve problems.”
+As Stuart Russell and Peter Norvig describe the process in Artificial Intelligence: A Modern Approach, the standard textbook for beginning AI and ML students, a computer observes data, builds a model based on that data, and then uses the model as a hypothesis about the world and as software that can solve problems.

 What does a machine learning certificate program entail?